 In the previous section, we have treated the observer $\mathcal{F}$ as a measuring apparatus in the analysis of Deutsch's thought experiment in our framework of quantum mechanics based on the principle of typicality.
 What happens if we regard the observer $\mathcal{F}$ as a mere quantum system and not as a measurement apparatus in the analysis of Deutsch's thought experiment in our framework?
 We can make an analysis of this case still more easily by the principle of typicality, as follows.
 We do not need to use either Postulate~\ref{CF} or Postulate~\ref{Recursive Use} in this case.
 Note that this case corresponds to Case~2 in Section~\ref{sec:Deutsch's thought experiment} in the conventional quantum mechanics.

-In this case, according to \eqref{eq:UD-MF-S}, the state of the composite system $\mathcal{S}+\mathcal{F}$ immediately after the `measurement' $\mathcal{M}^\mathcal{F}$ is given by $U_{\mathrm{I}}(\ket{+}\otimes\ket{\Phi^{\mathcal{F}}_\mathrm{init}})$.
-Thus, the unitary operator $U_{\mathrm{II}}$ given by \eqref{eq:UD-MW-F} applying to the initial state
+In this case, according to \eqref{eq:UD-MF-S}, the state of the composite system $\mathcal{S}+\mathcal{F}$ immediately after the `measurement' $\mathcal{M}^\mathcal{F}$ is given by $U_{\mathcal{F}}(\ket{+}\otimes\ket{\Phi^{\mathcal{F}}_\mathrm{init}})$.
+Thus, the unitary operator $U_{\mathcal{D}}$ given by \eqref{eq:UD-MW-F} applying to the initial state

-describes the \emph{repeated once} of the infinite repetition of the measurements (experiments) where the measurement $\mathcal{M}^\mathcal{D}$ is infinitely repeated.
+describes the \emph{repeated once} of the infinite repetition of the measurement (experiment) where the measurement $\mathcal{M}^\mathcal{D}$ is infinitely repeated.
 Let $\Theta:=\{+,-\}$.
-The application of $U_{\mathrm{II}}$ itself, of course, forms a \emph{single measurement}, which is described by the measurement operators $\{M^{\mathcal{D}}_l\}_{l\in\Theta}$ and whose all possible outcomes form the set $\Theta$.
+The application of $U_{\mathcal{D}}$ itself, of course, forms a \emph{single measurement}, which is described by the measurement operators $\{M^{\mathcal{D}}_l\}_{l\in\Theta}$ and whose all possible outcomes form the set $\Theta$.